New Research: Bats Harbor Hundreds Of Coronaviruses And Spillovers Aren't Rare

 But the sampling project found that those steps are not needed, says Olival.

-"What we showed was that SARS-related viruses in these bat populations have the potential to go directly into human cells and do not need sort of that extra mutational step by infecting another host."
+"What we showed was that SARS-related viruses in these bat populations have the potential to go directly into human cells and do not need that extra mutational step [of] infecting another host."

 In other words, the path to sparking new outbreaks is potentially much more direct.

 For example, one of the coronaviruses that the researchers found was a very close genetic match for the SARS virus.
 So they put it in a petri dish with human cells.
-And the virus infected the cells.
+The virus succeeded in infecting the cells.

 Bat contact

-Olival says the fact that a bat coronavirus had at least this biological ability in a lab setting raised an obvious next question: Is there evidence that those viruses are actually infecting people in the real world.
+Olival says the fact that a bat coronavirus had at least this biological ability in a lab setting raised an obvious next question: Is there evidence that these viruses are infecting people in the real world.

 So the researchers started taking blood samples from villagers in China who lived near some of the bat caves they'd been studying.